 4. Excavate the Cave Space

 Once you have dug an entrance tunnel about 3 to 5 feet long, you can start digging upwards.
-You’ll now start shaping the snow cave.
+You’ll now begin shaping the snow cave.

 Always shape the ceiling of the snow cave first, making sure you keep it in a dome (bell) shape.
 If you shape the walls or floor first, the cave could collapse on you.
 The dome shape keeps the structure sound.